BerndFranzen/Mod-HAMMR/README.md

 - 150 - all mods have additionally been sliced to 6A

 NOTE: Mods below 5* and Level 15 are filtered and regarded as not present.

+What is the difference between Strict and Relaxed mode?
+- swgoh.gg provides 2 different lists of their Mod Meta Report, one using the Top 100 Guilds' mods and one from all players registerd.
+- In Strict mode, the tool only uses the Top 100's mods and gives you the corresponding score
+- In Relaxed mode, the score is calculated for both lists and the higher score is displayed.
+- If the score from All players is used, this is indicated by the MMScore beinfollowed by "(A)"
+- Relaxed mode has been added to handle the fact that meta sometime "flickers" and shows you a good score one day and a bad store every other day

 Contact
 =======